Use Gluster with Oracle Cloud Native Environment

 Note: When using the free lab environment, see Oracle Linux Lab Basics for connection and other usage instructions.

-This lab involves multiple systems, each of which requires different steps to be performed.
-It is recommended to start by opening five terminal windows or tabs and connecting to each node.
-This avoids you having to repeatedly log in and out.
+This lab involves multiple systems, requiring you to perform different steps on each.
+The recommended way to start is by opening five terminal windows or tabs and connecting to each node.
+This action prevents you from having to log in and out repeatedly.
 The nodes are:

 • ocne-control01